 Having your reps practice on their own in front of a mirror or record themselves on their smartphones is beneficial, but only to a certain extent.
 When practicing alone, there’s no way for salespeople to receive feedback on their skills, which means that they could continue to reinforce unhelpful pitches and approaches.

 Sales reps can record themselves and send the recordings to their manager or even peers for review, but this often means that feedback is delayed, sometimes by weeks.
 If the manager is overwhelmed by recordings and sales processes, feedback might never arrive.

 It’s far more important to deliver good feedback immediately than excellent feedback two weeks late.
 As soon as your sales reps receive it, they can begin to incorporate and internalize it.
 Feedback might be in the form of scoring after they’ve completed their pitch, or open-ended recommendations.
-Reps receive faster feedback by practicing one-on-one with a colleague or coach, or using Second Nature, which automatically scores and provides feedback on every practice session
+Reps receive faster feedback by practicing one-on-one with a colleague or coach, or using Second Nature’s sales training software, which automatically scores and provides feedback on every practice session.